C2. Equations and Inequalities

 Contents

-In this learning situation, students represent the contents of two goody bags using semi-concrete materials, words, and symbols.
-They then write a mathematical sentence to represent the quantities of objects in these bags and check if it is true.
+In this learning situation, students represent the contents of two goody bags using visual (semi-concrete) materials, words, and symbols.
+They then write a number sentence to represent the quantities of objects in these bags and check if it is true.

-Note: This activity is best introduced as you begin to symbolically represent concrete addition situations with mathematical sentences.
+Note: This activity is best introduced when students begin to symbolically represent concrete addition situations with number sentences.

 Overall Expectations Specific Expectations